 There are several existing wooded areas which occupy large portions of the Site.
-Near the southern end of the Site, a network of unpaved roads (not field verified) is present within the existing wooded areas.
-Although not labelled on the available historical steel plant drawings, historical aerial images available through Johns Hopkins University online databases (1952) indicate that this area was formerly occupied by residential housing for mill workers.
-The historical steel plant drawings indicate the presence of three baseball fields in the center of the parcel in an area cleared of significant vegetation.
-Between the former residential town and baseball fields and the adjacent water body of Jones Creek, several railways are present running from north to south through the parcel.
-There do not appear to be any significant steel production activities which occurred historically within Parcel B7.
+Near the southern end of the Site, a network of unpaved roads is present within the existing wooded areas.
+Although not labeled on the available historical steel plant drawings, historical aerial images (1952) available through Johns Hopkins University online databases indicate that this wooded area was formerly occupied by residential housing for mill workers.
+During this time period, a golf course occupied the northern portion of Parcel B7 and the entirety of Parcel B25.
+The agencies have previously expressed concern regarding the use of pesticides on the fairways and putting greens of the historic golf course.
+The historical steel plant drawings indicate the presence of three baseball fields in the center of the Site in an area formerly occupied by the golf course.
+Between the former residential town and baseball fields and the adjacent water body (Jones Creek) to the east, several railways are present running from north to south through the Site.
+There do not appear to be any significant steel production activities which occurred historically within Parcel B7 or Parcel B25.

-Two Yacht Clubs (leased property) are present in the eastern portion of Parcel B7, with multiple boat docks extending into Jones Creek.
+Two Yacht Clubs (leased property) are present within Parcel B25, with multiple boat docks extending into Jones Creek.
 The North Point Yacht Club is located directly to the east of the former baseball fields.
 The Pleasant Yacht Club is located several hundred feet to the north of the North Point Yacht Club.
 The southern end of Parcel B7 (to the west of Parcel B19) is comprised of leased property for other non-industrial tenants.
-These tenants of the Tradepoint Atlantic property include Baltimore County Vehicle Maintenance Shops and a Baltimore County office of the fire department (Baltimore Fire Academy).
-The county operated vehicle maintenance shops include large areas for vehicle storage and a domed salt storage building.
-The Baltimore Fire Academy includes a main academy/office building and a fire training area to the east where controlled burns are used for training purposes.
+These tenants of the Tradepoint Atlantic property include Baltimore County Vehicle Maintenance Facility and a Baltimore County office of the fire department (Baltimore Fire Academy).
+The county operated Vehicle Maintenance Facility includes large areas for vehicle storage and a domed salt storage building.
+The Baltimore Fire Academy includes a main academy/office building and fire training areas to the east where controlled burns are used for training purposes.
 The agencies have previously expressed concern regarding the potential historical use of perfluorinated chemicals, specifically perfluorooctanoic acid (PFOA) and/or perfluorooctane sulfonate (PFOS) which may be present in some firefighting materials.
-However, based on research conducted by the Baltimore County Fire Department, these materials have never been used at the Site.
-The letter received from Fire Chief John Hohman, providing this research information, has been included as Appendix A.